agtaz19/agtaz19/README.md

 ## Planned Updates:
 I am planning on updating somethings to this read me:

-1. Torus in the header
-2. Update content to reflect current activity and highlight personal projects
+1. Update content to reflect current activity and highlight personal projects
-3. Talk about organizations and involvement
+2. Talk about organizations and involvement

 ---